Proportional Selection in Networks: Theoretical Analysis

-In this section, we illustrate our methods using two specific classes of graphs: bipartite and functional, as defined in \cref{sec:prelims}.
-In these graph families proportionality can be intuitively captured, and hence they can be seen as a first way of examining proportionality achieved by the proposed methods and how they differentiate among them.
+In particular, we first illustrate our methods on bipartite and functional graphs, as defined in \Cref{sec:prelims}.
+In these graph families, proportionality can be intuitively captured, and thus they provide a first way of examining how the proposed methods achieve proportionality and how they differ from one another.
 Bipartite graphs mimic the scenario of representative democracy, where the set of candidates is separate from the set of voters.
-Functional graphs can be viewed as elections with 1-approval ballots (where each voter supports at most one candidate) and they serve as a widely studied case in the liquid democracy literature.
-They were also the exclusive focus of \citet{boldi2011viscous}.
-Importantly, the outcome of all the examined rules can be computed in polynomial time in both of these graph families. \begin{theorem} $\absorbrank(G,k)$ and $\absorbkatz(G,k)$ can be computed in polynomial time when $G$ is a functional or a bipartite graph. \end{theorem}
+Functional graphs can be viewed as elections with 1-approval ballots (where each voter supports at most one candidate).
+They also reflect the delegation structure used in LiquidFeedback~\citep{behrens2014principles}--- the most prominent implementation of liquid democracy.
+Functional graphs were also the exclusive focus of \citet{boldi2011viscous} where \toprank was proposed.